cern-it-efp/EOSC-Testsuite/docs/run.rst

     EOSC-Testsuite$ chmod +x test_suite
     EOSC-Testsuite$ ./test_suite <options>

+The suite uses a combination of Linux' watch and cat commands to display the logs of the run.
+Hence, the suite will fail if no terminal/TTY is available.

 Once the provisionment steps are completed (Kubernetes cluster up and running) and pods are deployed, the run can be stopped by deleting all the pods.